Olivera2708/Projects/Nametags and certificates for WCA competitions/README.md

 Step 2
 Run one of the scripts
 (you can run it by using:
-  python3 nametag_gui.py
+  _python3 nametag_gui.py_
   or
-  python3 certificate_gui.py)
+  _python3 certificate_gui.py_)

 Step 3
-Enter copmetition name or if that does not work enter url of the competition Enter your image name
+Enter competition name or if that does not work enter url of the competition Enter your image name
 Enter font name